 To supplement your analysis on fit and interest, it’s helpful to start using lead scoring.
 If you’re interested in a short read about lead scoring, check out our blog post – if you’re looking for something more in-depth, you can read our guide here.
 Lead scoring is an automated way of calculating a numerical score based on a lead’s attributes and behavior.

 Funnel Reporting and Analysis

-Businesses need to keep track of high-level metrics.
-They are not interested in email open rates, SDR call rates or how many clicks a social media message garnered.
+For marketing and sales decision making, tracking, and reporting, you'll need to keep track of high-level metrics.
+Executives are not interested in email open rates, SDR call rates or how many clicks a social media message garnered.
 They need to know numbers associated with each stage of the funnel stage to identify bottlenecks or problematic areas.

 What are the key marketing and sales metrics you need to report on?
 Here a helpful list:

 Visitor to lead conversion rate